 There is no charge for a service of baptism.
 However we do invite you to make a donation.

 Please note that it is quite possible that there will be another family at your service.
 You should not expect it to be a private service, just for your family, your friends, your baptism candidate.

-Baptism is baptism, through the death and life of Christ, into the wider family of the church, and you should not be surprised if there are members of that wider family present, also getting baptised.
+Baptism, through the death and life of Christ, is into membership of the wider family of the church, and you should not be surprised if there are members of that wider family present, also getting baptised.